AlexEguiluz/To-do-list--IONIC/README.md

 # To Do app - Ionic
  Learning how to use Ionic

-As part of my learning, I am discovering different things like Angular and Ionic.
+As part of my learning, I am discovering different frameworks and style sheets like Angular and Ionic.
 This week I have done some projects and exercises to familiarize myself with Ionic.
-In this particular one I have made an application with two sections. <br>
+In this particular one I have made an app. <br>
 ### ToDo list --> You can add things to your list, number them and delete them once you are done with a simple swipe. <br>
 ### Questions --> You can write and assign a color of preference to your text, add them elements to your list and delete them when you want.